What is your view of the Rapture, and what do you think about Bible passages that seem to point to a Pre-tribulation Rapture?

 You have made them to be a kingdom and priests to our God; and they will reign upon the earth.
 (Revelation 5:10—NASV)

 and hast made them a kingdom and priests to our God, and they shall reign on earth.
 (Revelation 5:10—RSV)

 I am absolutely convinced that the great multitude of people in heaven in Revelation 7:9,10 will have been raptured following the opening of the Sixth Seal.
-One of the elders is seen asking John if he knows who they are, then explains that they have come out of the Great Tribulation, and then proceeds to describe them (7:13-17).
+One of the elders is seen asking John if he knows who they are.
+He explains that they have come out of the Great Tribulation, and then he proceeds to describe them (7:13-17).
 If the elder had been one of them, he would have said "we" and "us" rather than "they" and "them."

 One of the last things to happen, prior to the onset of the Millennium, is the destruction of Mystery Babylon the Great (Revelation 18:1-24).
 The wedding and the wedding supper are not mentioned until Revelation 19:7,9.

 The next thing we see is a great multitude in heaven (Revelation 19:1,6).
 These are not the same as the multitude of glorified believers seen in Revelation 7:9,10.
 The latter are from the nations and are wearing white robes, while the former are not.
 There also are other differences, as explained in my praising in heaven section and wedding supper of the Lamb subsection.

 As such, I do not believe that the wedding will take place when Jesus begins to open the seven seals, years before Mystery Babylon the Great is destroyed.
 That is, the wedding supper of the Lamb is not associated with a Pre-trib Rapture.